wp-plugins/polylang/readme.txt

 * Add the possibility not to cache homepage urls with option PLL_CACHE_HOME_URL (for users having several domains).
 * the function get_pages is now filtered by language
 * Improve performance when filtering pages (less queries)
+* Bug correction: incorrect pagination when using domains or subdomains

 = 1.3.1 (2013-12-13) =